IBM-Cloud/docs/local/index.md

 <br />
 <dl>
 <dt>**Procurement focal**</dt>
-<dd>Works with the IBM representative on establishing your {{site.data.keyword.Bluemix_notm}} Local environment, including identifying the right people in your organization to work on any aspect of the project.
+<dd>Works with IBM representatives on establishing your {{site.data.keyword.Bluemix_notm}} Local environment, including identifying the right people in your organization to work on any aspect of the project.
 This role oversees pattern selection, commercial arrangements, and arrangement of access to customer resources.
 The procurement focal is the overall contact for setting up the local instance.</dd>
 <dt>**Compliance officer**</dt>
-<dd>Works with the IBM representative to select a topology and deployment option that meets your security requirements.
-This role works with the IBM compliance consultant to determine which deployment patterns acheive the compliance goals and objectives.</dd>
+<dd>Works with IBM representatives to select a topology and deployment option that meets your security requirements.
+This role works with the IBM compliance consultants to determine which deployment patterns acheive the compliance goals and objectives.</dd>
 <dt>**Network Specialist**</dt>
-<dd>Works with the IBM representative on the network plans for the {{site.data.keyword.Bluemix_notm}} deployment.
-This role provides the requirements to the IBM representative and works together on an implementation plan.
+<dd>Works with IBM representatives on the network plans for the {{site.data.keyword.Bluemix_notm}} deployment.
+This role provides the requirements to the IBM representatives and works with the representatives on an implementation plan.
 At the end of the installation and verification phase, this role will "sign-off" that the network configuration is in compliance with corporate standards.</dd>
 <dt>**DevOps focal**</dt>
-<dd>Works with the IBM representative to plan and apply the maintenance updates that are needed for the {{site.data.keyword.Bluemix_notm}} platform, services, and runtimes.
-This role also works with the IBM representative on the configuration of your {{site.data.keyword.Bluemix_notm}} Local instance.</dd>
+<dd>Works with IBM representatives to plan and apply the maintenance updates that are needed for the {{site.data.keyword.Bluemix_notm}} platform, services, and runtimes.
+This role also works with the IBM representatives on the configuration of your {{site.data.keyword.Bluemix_notm}} Local instance.</dd>
 </dl>
 </li>
 <li>You provide the hardware, and IBM helps you define and establish network connectivity between your corporate network and your {{site.data.keyword.Bluemix_notm}} Local instance.
 For more information about infrastructure requirements, see <a href="index.html#localinfra">{{site.data.keyword.Bluemix_notm}} Local infrastructure requirements</a>.